 Suppose, you are photographing a bird with a Canon 1DX Mark ii (a full-frame camera) with a Canon 500mm f4 L IS II lens.
 You will get an effective focal length of 500mm.

-The image of the Oriental Dwarf Kingfisher bird is photographed using this camera and lens combination.
+This image of the Oriental Dwarf Kingfisher bird is photographed using this camera and lens combination.

 If you attach a Canon 1.4x extender to this camera setup, the effective focal length increases to 700mm (1.4 x 500 = 700mm).

-So, you can get the additional 200m reach with this extender.
+Thus, you can get the additional 200m reach with this extender.

 What Type of Photographers should use Teleconverters?